-Counsel shall annually provide a written report of brokerage activity which staff will summarize and submit to the Board in the annual investment cost report.
+Counsel and/or Custodian Bank shall annually provide a written report of brokerage activity which Staff will summarize and submit to the Board in the annual investment cost report.
 The report shall include:

-Bonds:

-- Total transactions detailed by brokerage firm.
+Bonds- Total transactions detailed by brokerage firm.